AlexanderAKM/Multimodal/README.md

 ## TODO

 TODO:

+1. Get compute from AISIG?
+    - Rerun bash localize lesions for full dataset instead of 5.

-1. We change generate_lesion.py so that it runs on benchmark and saves performance.
+2. We change generate_lesion.py so that it runs on benchmark and saves performance.
     - Glue, Blimp, SyntaxGym

-2. Get compute from AISIG?
-    - Rerun bash localize lesions for full dataset instead of 5.
+    - some vision dataset?

 3. We find/create vision dataset of images vs random pixels.
     - Create proper Class for it.
     - Should be able to run llava on it.

+4. After vision dataset, run localize lesions on it.